colibris-framework/colibris/README.md

 #### Using `setuptools`

-The project's skeleton comes with a `setup.py` file, effectively allowing your project to be packaged with `setuptools`.
+The project's skeleton comes with a `${PACKAGE}/setup.py` file, effectively allowing your project to be packaged with `setuptools`.

 To create a package of your project, run:

     python setup.py sdist

 You'll then find your packaged project at `dist/${PROJECT_NAME}-${VERSION}.tar.gz`.
-The version is automatically read from your main package's `__init__.py`.
+The version is automatically read from `${PACKAGE}/__init__.py`.

 The provided setup file will create a console script having your project's main package name, that will basically do exactly what `manage.py` does.

-One thing that is worth noting when using `setuptools` to deploy a project is that the `manage.py` and `settings.py` files that used to be in your project's root folder will now live in the main package of your project.
+One thing that is worth noting when using `setuptools` to deploy a project is that the `manage.py` file that used to be in your project's root folder will now live in the main package of your project.

 #### Building Docker Image